electricimp/SpiFlashLogger/README.md

 | address       | Number    | The object's start address in the SPIFlash. |
 | next          | Function  | Callback function to iterate the next logged object.
 Your application should call it either to continue the read operation or to terminate it.
 It has one optional boolean parameter: specify `true` (default value) to continue the read operation and ask for the next logged object, specify `false` to terminate the read operation (in this case *onFinish* callback will be called immediately). |

+**Note**, It is safe to call and process several read operations in parallel.

 *step* and *skip* parameters are introduced to provide a full coverage of possible use cases.
 For example:
 - `step == 2, skip == 0`: *onData* to be called for every second object only, starting from the oldest logged object.
 - `step == 2, skip == 1`: *onData* to be called for every second object only, starting from the second oldest logged object.